ChiralBehaviors/Chinese-Whispers/README.md

 This project is licensed under the [Apache license, version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

+Read the [project wiki](https://github.com/Hellblazer/Chinese-Whispers/wiki) for more information on design, configuration and usage.

 This project requires Maven version 3.x to build.

 To build this project, cd to the root directory and do: